Samreay/Samreay/_posts/tutorials/2020-07-15-PR_vs_ROC_Curves.md

 When the classes are imbalanced, or you care more about getting a true positive than a false negative.
 Imagine the difference between a recommendor system that might not recommend you a movie you actually would have liked (no big deal), and medical imaging algorithm that failes to detect cancer when its present in the image (a very big deal).

 Imagine if we look at a dataset with 100 cases in it.
 Either movies you want to watch, or people with cancer.
 And there are 100000 negatives (bad movies, healthy patients).
 Two classifiers, A and B, are run, and both get 99 out of the 100 cases correct; their recall is the same.
-But classifier A gets predicts 150 outcomes in total (99 true positives, 51 false positives), and classifier B predicts 1000 cases (99 true positives, 901 false positives).
+But classifier A predicts 150 outcomes in total (99 true positives, 51 false positives), and classifier B predicts 1000 cases (99 true positives, 901 false positives).
 Their precision and FPR is different.

 * **Classifier A**: Recall=0.99, Precision=99/150=0.66, FPR=51/(51+10000)=0.0005
 * **Classifier B**: Recall=0.99, Precision=99/1000=0.099, FPR=901/(901+10000)=0.008